You are here

 Eligibility: A U.S. citizen and enrolled in or applying to an accredited graduate program in the U.S.

-Campus deadline: November 1, 2012.
-A campus nomination and interview is required.
+Campus deadline: Varies by year.
+A campus nomination and interview are required.

 Eligibility: Undergraduates who are receiving a federal Pell grant funding are eligible to apply.
 The applicant is applying to or has been accepted into a (fall and/or spring) study abroad program eligible for credit by the student's accredited institution of higher education in the U.S.